dovjas/BaigiamasisDarbas2021/README.md

 # BaigiamasisDarbas2021
-My first website, built using HTML and CSS
+My firs website, responsive, built using HTML and CSS